wolf-adam-eily/rnaseq_for_model_plant/README.md

 <h2 id="Fourth_Point_Header">Aligning reads to a genome using hisat2</h2>
 <a href="https://ccb.jhu.edu/software/hisat2/manual.shtml">HISAT2</a> is a fast and sensitive aligner for mapping next generation sequencing reads against a reference genome.
 HISAT2 requires two arguments: the reads file being mapped and the indexed genome to which those reads are mapped.
 Typically, the hisat2-build command is used to make a HISAT index file for the genome.
 It will create a set of files with the suffix .ht2, these files together build the index.
 What is an index and why is it helpful?
 Genome indexing is the same as indexing a tome, like an encyclopedia.
-It is much easier to locate information in the vastness of an encyclopedia when you consult the index, which is ordered in an easily navigatable way with pointers to the location of the information you seek within the encylopedia.
+It is much easier to locate  Information in the vastness of an encyclopedia when you consult the index, which is ordered in an easily navigatable way with pointers to the location of the  Information you seek within the encylopedia.
 Genome indexing is thus the structuring of a genome such that it is ordered in an easily navigatable way with pointers to where we can find whichever gene is being aligned.
 Let's have a look at how the hisat2-build command works:

 <pre style="color: silver; background: black;">-bash-4.2$ module load hisat2
 -bash-4.2$ hisat2-build

 No input sequence or sequence file specified!
-HISAT2 version 2.1.0 by Daehwan Kim (infphilo@gmail.com, http://www.ccb.jhu.edu/people/infphilo)
+HISAT2 version 2.1.0 by Daehwan Kim ( Infphilo@gmail.com, http://www.ccb.jhu.edu/people/ Infphilo)
 <strong>Usage</strong>: hisat2-build [options]* <reference_in> <ht2_index_base>
 	reference_in            comma-separated list of files with ref sequences hisat2_index_base       write ht2 data to files with this dir/basename</strong></pre>

 As you can see, we simply enter our reference genome files and the desired prefix for our .ht2 files.
 Now, fortunately for us, Xanadu has many indexed genomes which we may use.
-To see if there is a hisat2 <i>Arabidopsis thaliana</i> indexed genome we need to look at the <a href="https://bioinformatics.uconn.edu/databases/">Xanadu databases</a> page.
+To see if there is a hisat2 <i>Arabidopsis thaliana</i> indexed genome we need to look at the <a href="https://bio Informatics.uconn.edu/databases/">Xanadu databases</a> page.
 We see that our desired indexed genome is in the location /isg/shared/databases/alignerIndex/plant/Arabidopsis/thaliana/Athaliana_HISAT2/.
 Now we are ready to align our reads using hisat2 (for hisat2, the script is going to be written first with an explanation of the options after).

 <pre style="color: silver; background: black;">nano hisat2_run.sh